 Formally known as the Albert Kennedy Trust, the charity was founded in the name of a man who tragically died after falling from the roof of a car park in Manchester after experiencing homophobic abuse.

-Originally established in 1979, AKT offers accommodation, advice from housing specialists, life skills training and one-to-one mentorship to young people in need.
+Originally established in 1988, AKT offers advice from housing specialists, financial support, life skills training and one-to-one mentorship to young people in need.
 It provides support regionally online and from service centres in London, Bristol the north-west and the north-east.

 Some 77 per cent of the young people it works with stated they believed “coming out at home was the main factor causing their homelessness”.